 - Drop your Part D coverage altogether. (you must maintain creditable drug coverage or a penalty will apply if you enroll again later.)

 - The Medicare Advantage Open Enrollment Period (January 1 – March 31) is for people who already have a Medicare Advantage plan but are unhappy with their choice.
 During this period you can:

-- Switch back to Original Medicare (and enroll in a Part D plan; access to Medicare Supplement insurance may require medical underwriting).
+- Switch back to Original Medicare (and enroll in a Part D plan; access to Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... may require medical underwriting).

 - Switch to a different Medicare Advantage plan.

 Note: Only one plan change is allowed during this period.